On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Derivation of field equations in the Born--Infeld theory

 We get the final equation in the form:

 subject to the initial condition $a_{z}(x)|_{t=0}=A_{0}(x)$, and where

 The self--similar solution is

 where the velocity of propagation is the constant $-1/\nu_{0}$.
 The direction of motion for the two solutions $\nu_{0}=\nu^{\pm}_{0}$ is given by the sign of the velocities $\nu^{\pm}_{0}$.
-If $\nu^{\pm}_{0}>0$, the wave moves to the left, otherwise it moves to the right along the $x$ axis. $\nu^{-}_{0}$ refers to counter--propagating waves and $\nu^{+}_{0}$ to co--propagating waves (see the results in the final summary \ref{sec:discussion} for detailed study of the direction of propagation).
+If $\nu^{\pm}_{0}>0$, the wave moves to the left, otherwise it moves to the right along the $x$ axis. $\nu^{-}_{0}$ refers to case $-$ and $\nu^{+}_{0}$ to case $+$ (see the results in the final summary \ref{sec:discussion} for detailed study of the direction of propagation).

 To select the physical phase velocities for our problem required finding the constant ratio $a_{y}/a_{z}$.
 This is satisfied only for the exceptional waves in the solutions.
 Additionally, this sets the free function $a_{y}$ to a specific expression.
 Therefore we can claim that the first equation (\ref{eq:firsteq}) only has exceptional waves as physically relevant solutions for our case of photon--photon scattering process and that the wave steepening does not take place in this case.
-This is in agreement with the literature published thus far on the existence of shock waves in the Born--Infeld theory.